-- Bike club adapted bicycles.
+- Bike riding adapted bicycles.

-- Archery-supported by qualified instructors (summer)

-- Climbing club supported by qualified instructors

 - Accessible Fitness Suite

 - Swimming -Seashell Trust is fortunate to have a fully equipped disabled friendly swimming pool and hydrotherapy pool.

 - Walking Clubs

+- Horse riding

 - Art club

-- Athletics club
+- Athletics

 - The religious needs of all denominations can be met by; visits to and from religious services such as the mosque, church or synagogue as appropriate.

 - Cinema visits

 - Live entertainment

 - Restaurant visits

 - Nights out and luncheons at local pubs.

 - Deaf club (if appropriate)